 Not long ago I wrote anÂ Emerging Scholars Network (ESN) blog postÂ about my experiences on the tenure track, sharing my concerns about whether I would get tenure and contemplating my priorities.
 I wanted to think through whether tenure even should be my primary goal, and what I would give up to achieve it.
 It was encouraging to me to see that Iâ€™m not alone, and that others feel some of the same pressures I do.
 Thank you to those who commented.

-A Review of Andreas Köstenberger’s Excellence When posted, guest contributor and ESN member David LeonardÂ had recently completed a Ph.D. in philosophy and was teaching a wide range of courses at several universities in the Twin Cities.Â His project at the time involved developing a taxonomy of the intellectual virtuesÂ to be used in college-level philosophy courses.
+When posted, guest contributor and ESN member David LeonardÂ had recently completed a Ph.D. in philosophy and was teaching a wide range of courses at several universities in the Twin Cities.Â His project at the time involved developing a taxonomy of the intellectual virtuesÂ to be used in college-level philosophy courses.
 David’s scholarship on virtue gave him particular insight to review the book under consideration,Â Excellence: The Character of God and the Pursuit of Scholarly Virtue byÂ Andreas KÃ¶stenberger, Director of PhD Studies and senior professor of New Testament and Biblical Theology at Southeastern Baptist Theological Seminary in Wake Forest, North Carolina.

 Now David serves as anÂ Assistant Professor of Philosophy and Apologetics at Luther Rice University in Atlanta, GA.
 Learn more in his bio below (Update: 4/30/2014).

 Nearly twenty years ago, the esteemed Alvin Plantinga wrote the following words, in offering his advice to Christian philosophers: